citrix/monitoring-api/docs/index.md

 2. Follow the instructions here to install PowerPivot (depending on whether or not you are using 2010 or 2013): [https://support.office.com/en-us/article/Start-Power-Pivot-in-Microsoft-Excel-2013-add-in-a891a66d-36e3-43fc-81e8-fc4798f39ea8.]

-3. Open Excel (running with the appropriate administrative permissions for the XenApp or XenDesktop Site).
+3. Open Excel (running with the appropriate administrative permissions for the XenApp and XenDesktop Site).

 ### Using Excel 2010